nmfs-opensci/NOAAHackDays/index.md

 Contact or questions: Eli Holmes (NOAA) - Type my name in your NOAA email, and my contact will pop up.
 Note, it uses "Eli" not "Elizabeth".

 See the [Workshop Google Doc](https://docs.google.com/document/d/1Za7lPGo7XXFXvEBwnB221auL95q-5Ra-6lWQdoha43w/edit?usp=sharing) (NOAA internal) for the link to the JupyterHub and Google Meet link.

+### Fridays Hackhours in March 2024 12pm PT/3pm ET.
+1 hour of geospatial in Python and R

+During these 1 hour hackhours, we will use a JupyterHub set-up with geospatial packages and data.
+These sessions will get you more familiar with JupyterHubs, Jupyter notebooks, and Python/R for geospatial analysis.

+* March 8th.
+Using daily precipitation data from [IMERG](https://disc.gsfc.nasa.gov/datasets/GPM_3IMERGDF_07/summary) [tutorial](https://nasa-openscapes.github.io/2023-Cloud-Workshop-AGU/tutorials/Earthdata_Subset_and_Plot.html)
+* March 15th.
+TBD.
+Maybe let's do a Coastwatch tutorial or GIS (via the arcgic Python API).
+* March 22nd.
+Species distribution modeling.
+Let's fit a SDM using ocean climate variables (R).
+* March 29th.
+Machine learning with tensorflow!
+It is not that hard.
+Let's do some machine-learning with SST rasters (Python).

+I don't know Python?
+Python is not as commonly use in NMFS.
+There are lots of free tutorials and classes.
+Feel free to use the JupyterHub to run through Python course material.

 ### December 19, 2023